Prot2Token: A Unified Framework for Protein Modeling via Next-Token Prediction: Experiments

 \section{Experiments}

 We evaluated \textit{Prot2Token} in multiple tasks on different datasets, including the protein-level, residue-level, and protein-protein level.
 For a subset of these tasks, we incorporated a self-supervised pre-training stage for the autoregressive decoder as an initial step.
 In all experiments, the protein encoder in \textit{Prot2Token} was initialized using the pre-trained \textit{ESM2-650m} model.
 For the decoder part, we used an autoregressive language model with different configurations based on the size of the \textit{ESM} encoder and hyperparameters of the autoregressive decoder (Appendix \ref{app:architecture}).
 We only considered \textit{BARTSmiles} as the chemical encoder for the protein-ligand affinity task and disabled it for the other tasks.
+We optimized the number of unfrozen ESM-2 encoder layers for each task to align model capacity with task complexity and data availability; specific hyperparameters for each task are detailed in Appendix \ref{app:experiments}.

-Optimization was carried out with the AdamW optimizer \cite{loshchilov2017decoupled}, applying a weight decay of 0.1 and using beta-1 and beta-2 values of 0.9 and 0.98, respectively, while setting epsilon to 1e-7.
-The learning rate followed a cosine annealing schedule with an initial warm-up phase \cite{loshchilov2016sgdr}, starting at 1e-6 and gradually increasing to 5e-5 over the first 256 steps unless stated otherwise.
-The training was performed using the PyTorch 2 framework \cite{ansel2024pytorch} on a single computational node equipped with four Nvidia A100 GPUs (80GB each).
+Optimization was carried out with the AdamW optimizer \citep{loshchilov2017decoupled}, applying a weight decay of 0.1 and using beta-1 and beta-2 values of 0.9 and 0.98, respectively, while setting epsilon to 1e-7.
+The learning rate followed a cosine annealing schedule with an initial warm-up phase \citep{loshchilov2016sgdr}, starting at 1e-6 and gradually increasing to 5e-5 over the first 256 steps unless stated otherwise.
+The training was performed using the PyTorch 2 framework \citep{ansel2024pytorch} on a single computational node equipped with four Nvidia A100 GPUs (80GB each).